-As beautiful as that stretch of BLM land is, it’s hard to beat Washington Gulch for big rainbow, wide open meadows and the perfect view of the actual Crested Butte.
+As beautiful as that stretch of BLM land is, it’s hard to beat Washington Gulch for big rainbow, wide-open meadows and the perfect view of the actual Crested Butte.

 If your journey leads you farther west to the Grand Junction, check out the expansive high desert views of Escalante Canyon Road on your way.
 Once in town, get away from it all in the shadows of Miracle Rock or stick a little closer to the action along 25 Road.

 In the center of the state, US 285 runs through some of the most charming small towns.
-While their population is low, they more than make up for it in nearly every other aspect, from elevation to number of breweries and restaurants to hiking, biking and rafting, to name a few.
+While their population is low, they more than make up for it in nearly every other aspect, from elevation to a number of breweries and restaurants to hiking, biking, and rafting, to name a few.

-Starting in Salida, camp absolutely free in a canyon only a few minutes from a town where rarely does a summer moment pass when a host of tubes are floating the river running through town.
+Starting in Salida, you can camp absolutely free in a canyon only a few minutes from a town where rarely does a summer moment pass when a host of tubes are floating the river running through town.

 If you’re lucky enough to get one of the mountain’s edge sites looking over Twin Lakes and up Independence Pass, South Mount Elbert‘s views are hard to beat anywhere in these United States, and the general store (which basically is town) is an experience all unto itself.

-Heading north to the Front Range and region surrounding Rocky Mountain National Park, Winter Park’s Vasquez Ridge is a lush woodland reminiscent of the rainforests of the Pacific Northwest and an easy drive back into this popular ski town without all of the pomp and circumstance of places like Breckenridge and Aspen.
+Heading north to the Front Range and the region surrounding Rocky Mountain National Park, Winter Park’s Vasquez Ridge is a lush woodland reminiscent of the rainforests of the Pacific Northwest and an easy drive back into this popular ski town without all of the pomp and circumstance of places like Breckenridge and Aspen.

-On the eastern side of the park, West Magnolia (though a mixed bag at times), sets you up for views of the Indian Peaks and within a decent scoot to Nederland, a ton where the hippiest of bands and trippiest of tourists can be found in troves.
+On the eastern side of the park, West Magnolia (though a mixed bag at times), sets you up for views of the Indian Peaks and within a decent scoot to Nederland, where the hippiest of bands and trippiest of tourists can be found in troves.